by Steven Doyle

-If so, here’s a quick guide on how to prepare soft shell crabs for cooking.
+If you you care to make at soft shells home here’s a quick guide on how to prepare your crabs for cooking.
 Note that it’s a best practice to buy soft shell crabs on the day you intend to cook them, if possible.

 - Rinse soft shell crabs under cold water to remove excess dirt

-- If you wish to remove the crab’s face, use a knife or scissors to slice behind its mouth and across so as to shave off a strip
+- If you need to remove the crab’s face, use a knife or scissors to slice behind its mouth and across so as to shave off a strip

 - To remove the gills from underneath the top shell, lift a corner of the shell and rip out the beige-colored gills at the base on each side of the shell